Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 as the Angular team is still working on this.
 Bazel should reach 1.0 around September and we can hope for more auto-configuration
-(for setting up lazy-laoding for example).
+(for setting up lazy-loading for example).
 Keep in mind that the Bazel build support is still considered an experiment, and has the "Labs" label.
 You can check out more resources on [bazel.angular.io](https://bazel.angular.io).